Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/retrain-model/index.en.md

 Now it's time to run the Pipeline on OpenShift AI.

-1. Click the *Run Pipeline* button (arrow icon) in the top toolbar:
+1. Click the *Run Pipeline* button shaped like an arrow ▷ in the toolbar at the top:
 ![elyra-run](elyra-run.png)

 2. If a popup warns that the Pipeline is unsaved, click *Save and Submit*.